-The WashU Recovery Group provides a safe place for students in recovery to connect with others with similar experiences on campus.
+The WashU Recovery Group provides a safe place for students in (or curious about) recovery from substance use to connect and support one another.

 The group provides local resources, support, meetings, and activities.
 The group is not a recovery program, but is a resource that students can add to their support system while attending the university.

 What can I expect?